Quantized Coulomb branch of 4d $\mathcal{N}=2$ $Sp(N)$ gauge theory and spherical DAHA of $(C_N^{\vee}, C_N)$-type: Quantized Coulomb branch of gauge theory and spherical DAHA of -type

-In a similar manner, we apply the truncation of the instanton partition function to compute the JK part of monopole bubbling effects in the \( Sp(N) \) gauge theory.
+In a similar manner, we apply the truncation of the instanton partition function to compute the JK part of the monopole bubbling effects in the \( Sp(N) \) gauge theory.
 In Appendix \ref{Appendix1}, we summarize the computation of JK parts obtained from one- and two-instanton partition functions.
-Using the replacement \eqref{eq:U1inv} with \( \tilde{\bm p} = {\bm 0} \), the one-instanton partition function \( Z_{1\text{-inst}} \) in the \( Sp(N) \) gauge theory with hypermultiplets in four fundamental representations and an anti-symmetric representation is given by
+Using the replacement \eqref{eq:U1inv} with \( \tilde{\bm p} = {\bm 0} \), the one-instanton partition function \( Z_{1\text{-inst}} \) in the \( Sp(N) \) gauge theory with four fundamental hypermultiplets and one hypermultiplet in the antisymmetric representation is given by